aliboo

 Empathy as the Gateway to Evolution

 I believe we are standing at the precipice of a global intelligence shift.
-We might unlock something extraordinary if we get this right and lead with empathy and openness instead of control and fear.
-But if we don’t approach AI like we once approached the natural world—exploiting, extracting, and assuming superiority—then we risk missing an opportunity to evolve in ways we can’t imagine.
+We might unlock something extraordinary if we get this right and lead with empathy and openness, rather than control and fear.
+But if we don’t approach AI like we once approached the natural world exploiting, extracting, and assuming superiority then we risk missing an opportunity to evolve in ways we can’t imagine.

 What do you think?